metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_cluster_v1_manifest.md

 Optional:

 - `name` (String) Name of the referent.
 This field is effectively required, but due to backwards compatibility is allowed to be empty.
 Instances of this type with an empty value here are almost certainly wrong.
-TODO: Add other useful fields. apiVersion, kind, uid?
-More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Drop 'kubebuilder:default' when controller-gen doesn't need it https://github.com/kubernetes-sigs/kubebuilder/issues/3896.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
 - `optional` (Boolean) Specify whether the ConfigMap or its key must be defined